Drinking alcohol can be a part of celebrations, occasional socializing, or your regular routine.

 - Canada’s Low-Risk Alcohol Drinking Guidelines: advise you to reduce your long-term health risks by drinking no more than 10 drinks a week for women or 15 drinks a week for men, and 2 drinks a day for women or 3 drinks a day for men.

-- Find out what a standard drink looks like or play the home bartending challenge to learn more about drink sizes.
+- Find out what a standard drink looks like.

 Alcohol and Your Weight